 Mimetikos Preludium™ Software

-A modeling package for estimating regional deposition of inhaled aerosols in the human respiratory tract and includes a PK module to simulate what happens ’after the particle has landed’
+A modeling package for estimating regional deposition of inhaled aerosols in the human respiratory tract includes a pharmacokinetic (PK) -module to simulate what happens ’after the particle has landed’ to the patients airways.

 Mimetikos Preludium™ software is a modeling package for estimating regional deposition of inhaled aerosols in the human respiratory tract and its fate through its appearance in the blood stream until eliminated from the body.
-The package is particularly focused on pharmaceutical aerosols but is equally applicable to environmental aerosols.
-It is primarily a research tool but because of its nearly instant response, the graphical abilities and the in-depth details it is also superb for education and ‘what-if’ analyses.
+The modeling package is particularly focused on pharmaceutical aerosols but is equally applicable to environmental aerosols.

 All existing lung deposition models in the literature were developed with tidal breathing of environmental aerosols in focus.
 Mimetikos Preludium™ software is to our knowledge unique in its focus on pharmaceutical aerosols: